 (38) For legal entities in the private sector, the obligation to establish internal channels is commensurate with their size and the level of risk their activities pose to the public interest.
 It should apply to all medium-sized and large entities irrespective of the nature of their activities, based on their obligation to collect VAT.
 However by way of derogation, Member States may exclude medium-sized entities, as defined in Article 2 of the Annex of the Commission Recommendation of 6 May 2003, as amended, from this obligation.
 As a general rule small and micro undertakings, as defined in Article 2 of the Annex of the Commission Recommendation of 6 May 2003, as amended, should be exempted from the obligation to establish internal channels.
 However, following an appropriate risk assessment, Member States may require small undertakings to establish internal reporting channels in specific cases (e.g. due to the significant risks that may result from their activities).

-Recital on anonymity
+Recital on anonymity supported by Rapporteur, EPP, ECR, ALDE, Greens, GUE, EFDD

-(44a) Arrangements for anonymous reporting or disclosure shall be in place and anonymous reporting or disclosure should not be prohibited.
-While this Directive does not intend to regulate the arrangements for such reporting or public disclosure, they should not be excluded entirely from its scope.
-Thus, all reports received should be diligently followed-up.
-Moreover, in cases where reporting persons wish to remain anonymous, their identity must not be disclosed.
-However, in the event that their identity is revealed, they should be eligible for protection under this Directive
+(44a) While the intention of this Directive is not to regulate the arrangements for anonymous reporting or public disclosure, such reports may occur.
+The reports received using internal channels should therefore be diligently followed-up.
+As to reports using external channels, competent authorities should be allowed to disregard anonymous reports under the conditions provided by national law.
+Moreover, in cases where the identity of reporting persons is revealed, they should be eligible for protection under this Directive.

 Compromise amendment on recital 46